janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 I have created a [repository on GitHub](https://github.com/janegilring/Tesla) for storing examples on how you can use
 PowerShell to manage your Tesla vehicle.
 This will be updated over time with more examples, and hopefully others will contribute
 as well.
-If you have any suggestions for new features, feel free to submit an [issue](https://github.com/janegilring/Tesla/issues) issue
+If you have any suggestions for new features, feel free to submit an [issue](https://github.com/janegilring/Tesla/issues)
 on the GitHub repository.

 *Option 1 - scheduled task in Windows*

 *Option 2 - runbook in Azure Automation*

 *Option 3 - others*

 Scheduled tasks and scheduled Azure Automation runbooks is examples from my side,
 there are a number of other options available for scheduling PowerShell scripts.
 Feel free to leave your suggestions in the comment field below.
 Maybe you did something